 Starting from an eye position of 39 degrees of abduction, where the visual axis is perpendicular to the plane of the superior oblique muscle, the superior oblique will penetrate the globe.

-The superior and inferior rectus muscles play a more important role in eye movement in the vertical plane.
-The upper and lower oblique muscles have a stronger twisting action on the globe.
+The superior and inferior rectus muscles play a more critical role in eye movement in the vertical plane.
+The upper and lower oblique muscles have a more decisive twisting action on the globe.

 A single vertical paretic muscle

 This law states that an object that forms its image at any point on the retina is projected towards a point in visual space directly opposite.
 The visual axes are parallel when a distant object is seen with two eyes that generally see.

 The conjugate gazes upward and, for example, is achieved by conjugate movement of the eyes to the right and the simultaneous and equal innervation of the right sarcoplasmic reticulum and the left inferior oblique muscles.

 Each extraocular muscle moves the eye at the same distance and speed to achieve precise “foveation.”

 If there is an interocular difference in the speed or extent of eye movement, the fixation target falls at non-corresponding points in the retina, and diplopia results.